sikandarali94/development-notes/ES6-Notes/Chapter 3 - The 'map' Helper.md

 ![](/assets/Screen Shot 2017-03-19 at 7.30.35 am.png)

-* In the above diagram we take 1 and pass it to the Iterator Function, the Iterator Function multiplies it by two and it returns the number 2.
-On the second passthrough we pass 2 to the Iterator Function and it does the same thing.
+* In the above diagram we take `1` and pass it to the Iterator Function, the Iterator Function multiplies it by two and it returns the number `2`.
+On the second passthrough we pass `2` to the Iterator Function and it does the same thing.
 We do this for every element in the array.
 The values the Iterator Function returns is sequentially mapped into the new array.

-* If we don't put a return statement in the Iterator Function then the map will return undefined, for example:
+* If we don't put a `return` statement in the Iterator Function then the `map` will return undefined, for example:

 ```js
 var doubled = numbers.map(function(number) {